By Lale Surmen Aran and Tankut Aran

 Istanbul in Two Days

-On Day Two, follow the self-guided Old Town Back Streets Walk — including tours of the Grand Bazaar, Mosque of Süleyman the Magnificent, and Spice Market.
-You'll finish near the Galata Bridge, where you can end your day with our book's self-guided Golden Horn Walk.
+On Day Two, explore the Grand Bazaar, Mosque of Süleyman the Magnificent, and Spice Market (best with our guidebook's self-guided Old Town Back Streets Walk).
+You'll finish near the Galata Bridge, where you can end your day meandering amid the waterfront streets along the Golden Horn (ideally with our book's self-guided Golden Horn Walk).

 If you haven't done so already, tour Topkapı Palace and the nearby Istanbul Archaeological Museum.
 Or, if you're museumed out, consider Day Four's New District activities.

-Devote this day to the New District, following our guidebook's self-guided walk (including the Pera Museum and Galata Tower).
+Devote this day to the New District, including the Pera Museum and Galata Tower (you can follow our book's self-guided New District walk).
 Then, take a taxi to the Chora Church to see its sumptuous Byzantine mosaics, and consider following our book's self-guided City Walls and Neighborhoods Walk, which starts nearby.
 Or, if you'd rather stay in the New District, choose from a range of other sights: Dolmabahçe Palace, Military Museum, Quincentennial Museum of Turkish Jews, or Istanbul Modern Arts Museum.

 Go to Asia.
 Set sail on the Bosphorus Strait, spending a full day going up to the Asian fishing village of Anadolu Kavağı, then returning to the Old Town.